0 Helpful / 2 Not

 4 Helpful / 0 Not

-Pros: Lake Park has a few things going for it - a few "long" holes for new players (250-280 ft) and lots of birdie attempts for those same players.
+It has a few holes that play long for beginners (250-280ft) and lots of birdie attempts for those same players.

 There is restrooms and water fountains near the course, which is nice.

 Cons: Only 9 holes.

 Holes 2 and 3 (particularly 2) are so short that they feel like "par 2s".

-The course is sometimes kept up a bit, but most of the time there are rocks, branches, etc all in the middle of the fairway, particularly in the fall.
+The course is sometimes kept up, but most of the time there are rocks, branches, etc all in the middle of the fairway, particularly in the fall.
 If it was a public-owned course, I would simply organize a workday, but it isn't a public course.
 It's owned by our local power company and the employees do not clean the disc golf course with regularity.